By Robert Devaney and Selma Khenissi

 What can you expect from Salon Ilo?
-It is a salon that is British-trained, dedicated to customer service and focused on the maintenance of its clients’ looks instead of glamour.
+It is a salon that is British-trained, dedicated to customer service and focused on the maintenance of its clients’ looks and glamour.
 “Our work is different from everyone else,” said Walker.

 Greg Menna, cofounder and CEO of District Doughnut, believes it is important to reintroduce people to the doughnut.
 “We hope to introduce you, perhaps for the first time, to a real doughnut, made fresh from scratch with delicious, gourmet ingredients.
 Whether you are a student from the university, an established resident of the community or a curious tourist, we want you fall in love with doughnuts again,” Menna said.